rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 Prior written notice of one month shall be necessary for voluntary resignation by an employee.

 The resignation letter shall be submitted to the supervisor.
-Acceptance of resignation shall remain at the discretion of CHN.
+Acceptance of resignation shall remain at the discretion of Rara Treks.
 Resignation without prior notice shall be subject to penalty of specified period's salary on a pro-rata basis.

 ### 8.4 Infirmity